 What is History?
 How does History help us understand today’s world?
 Whose History are we studying?
-The Global History and Social Studies curriculum provides students with the opportunity to learn about History from global perspectives, looking at, analyzing, and thinking critically about primary and non-U.S. sources.
+The Global History and Social Sciences curriculum provides students with the opportunity to learn about History from global perspectives, looking at, analyzing, and thinking critically about primary and non-U.S. sources.
+Our students also examine the struggles the U.S. faced in its pursuit of the ideals of justice and equality for all —while also exploring topics and issues experienced by marginalized and underrepresented groups who traditionally receive little attention in history books.
+Identifying and alleviating gaps in the historical narrative provides opportunities for students to learn about others’ lived experiences.
 The global dimension of the curriculum demonstrates the wide variety of themes students will deal with in each course.
-The Global History and Social Studies student is a critical thinker with an awareness and understanding of religious, political, social and economic issues.
-Differentiation and the use of technology are also important parts of the curriculum.
+The Global History and Social Sciences student is a critical thinker with an awareness and understanding of religious, political, social, cultural, and economic issues.
+Differentiation, project-based learning, and the use of technology are also important parts of the curriculum.

 If you could build your own nation, what would it be like?
 In this class, you will have the opportunity to understand how nations are built, how they expand, and how national identity is shaped and cemented through culture, politics, conflict, and division.
 You will also evaluate the goals of the U.S. as a new nation, its decisions to embrace democracy, and examine how citizens have shaped its course toward these goals since its founding amidst ever-evolving global challenges and opportunities.

 The Age of Reforms